 The Cook the Thief His Wife and Her Lover - Peter Greenaway - parking lot - Le Hollandais restaurant

-• The parking lot – ironically the one space unique to the modern world – is primitive.
+• The parking lot, ironically the one space unique to the modern world, is primeval.
 The other spaces are given to leading characters, but this is the realm of the dogs.
 It’s dark and violent, with steam, fire, rotting meat, and excrement.
 Its key color is blue.

 The Cook the Thief His Wife and Her Lover - Peter Greenaway - Helen Mirren - Richard Bohringer - Georgina Spica - Richard Boarst - kitchen - Le Hollandais restaurant